 Anyone who is up against, or very close to, any airbag when it inflates can be seriously injured or killed.
 Airbags plus lap-shoulder belts offer the best protection for adults, but not for young children and infants.
 Neither the vehicle's safety belt system nor its airbag system is designed for them.
 Young children and infants need the protection that a child restraint system can provide.
 Always secure children properly in your vehicle.
-To read how, see Older Children on page 1-30 or Infants and Young Children on page 1-32.
+To read how, see Older Children on page 39 or Infants and Young Children on page 42.

-There is an airbag readiness light on the instrument panel cluster, which shows the airbag symbol.
+There is an airbag readiness light on the instrument panel cluster or the secondary information center, which shows the airbag symbol.

 The system checks the airbag electrical system for malfunctions.
 The light tells you if there is an electrical problem.
-See Airbag Readiness Light on page 3-32 for more information.
+See Airbag Readiness Light in the Index for more information.